 Environmental studies of the proposed power transmission line route are planned and opportunities to reduce costs and greenhouse gas ("GHG") footprint with green energy supply are also being investigated.
-With the exception of the powerline route study, the environmental studies necessary for permitting are largely complete.
+With the exception of the powerline route study, the environmental studies necessary for permitting are largely complete, though some minor updates are planned.
 A Toronto University Capstone Masters Project was initiated to assess green energy production options and other opportunities to reduce environmental impacts.
 Once applications are submitted, it is anticipated that all necessary permits for construction can be obtained in under a year.
 Construction activities for many project components can be initiated prior to receipt of all permits.

-Avalon has now received the necessary approvals to proceed with the minimum 2,500 tonne bulk sample extraction program, originally planned for 2019, to recover petalite product samples for testing and qualification by glass and ceramic companies that have expressed interest in the high-purity petalite mineral product.
-This includes acceptance for filing by the Ministry of Energy, Mines and Northern Development of the Company's revised Closure Plan for Advanced Exploration dated January 22, 2020, which was received on May 29, 2020, and the May 13 Mining Act Section 91 Exemption.
+Avalon received the necessary approvals in 2020 to proceed with the 5,000 tonne bulk sample extraction program noted above to recover petalite product samples.
+This includes acceptance for filing by the Ministry of Energy, Mines and Northern Development of the Company's revised Closure Plan for Advanced Exploration dated January 22, 2020, which was received on May 29, 2020, and the September 13 Mining Act Section 91 Exemption.

 As a result of progressive rehabilitation and improvements to the closure plan, financial assurance to be filed with the plan is significantly less than that which is already filed for the existing advanced exploration permit.
 A maintenance agreement and Quarry Permit from the Ministry of Natural Resources and Forestry allows for any needed road maintenance work, if required for bulk sampling.
 In an effort to minimize site environmental impacts and reduce costs, an application for a quarry amendment was submitted.
 This amendment, approved on March 25, 2020, allows unlimited extraction of aggregate from its dimension stone quarry and would permit the bulk sample crushing at the quarry site.
-The COVID-19 lockdown delayed implementation of the program but Avalon does have sufficient inventory of sample material for its present needs.
-The Company now intends to proceed with the additional bulk sampling work later this winter after freeze-up.
-As a result, planned upgrades to the access road can be delayed until 2021, reducing bulk sample acquisition cost.
+Avalon continued the development programs with existing inventory of sample material.
+The Company decided to proceed with the bulk sampling program during the winter months to take advantage of the frozen ground conditions for ease of transport.
+As a result, planned upgrades to the access road can be delayed until summer 2021, reducing the bulk sample collection costs.
+Collection of this sample was completed by April 1, 2021 with minimal road maintenance required.

 Unless otherwise noted, the technical information on the Separation Rapids Lithium Project has been reviewed and approved by the Company's Consulting Metallurgist, Mr. David Marsh, FAusIMM (CP), or Dr. William Mercer, PhD, P.Geo.
-(Ontario), Vice President, Exploration, who are both Qualified Persons under NI 43-101.
+(Ontario), Vice President, Operations, who are both Qualified Persons under NI 43-101.